V-SLAMMERS/V-SLAMMERS.github.io/_posts/Tools and Tips/2022-09-25-Docker-image.md

 {: .notice}

 ### 2-5.
 Dataset Directory Setup
-The data directory should be set in the host system same as the structure as followed
+The `datasets` directory should be set up in the host system as in the following structure:

 ```bash
 datasets